Doctor-Destiny/Vulnerable_Site---Sql-CTF/README.md

 Deployment on the web:

-`Use Wamp or or Xampp for local PHP hosting`
+`Use Wamp for local PHP hosting.`

 Requirements:

 `phpmyadmin + database`

+Set-up:

+`Upload db.sql to phpmyadmin.`